jcmturner/authenvoy/README.md

 ### Connectivity
 The authenvoy implements the ambassador pattern.

+The connection from the application to authenvoy is over loopback and therefore does not traverse the network.
+This is enforced as authenvoy is coded to _only_ listen on loopback.
-HTTP (not HTTPS) is used between the application and the authenvoy in order to avoid the complexity of certificate management.
+By default HTTP (not HTTPS) is used between the application and the authenvoy in order to avoid the complexity of certificate management.
-To ensure that this unencrypted HTTP connection is not over the network the authenvoy will _only_ listen on loopback.
+If encryption is desired this can be turned on with the ``-tls`` switch.
+With this option set authenvoy automatically generates a self signed certificate for encryption.
+Self signed is sufficient as the loopback interface cannot be spoofed by a remote host.

 The connection to the KDC uses the kerberos protocol.

 The net result is that the **user's credentials are never sent over the network** other than when they are posted into the application.

 ### Usage